 And this recipe is so nutritious!
 Look at all that color!

-I’ve noticed that in some areas, pork is considered a junk meat, but I’ve never seen it that way.
+I’ve noticed that in some areas, pork is considered junk meat, but I’ve never seen it that way.
 Probably because I’ve been raising and processing my own hogs for the majority of my life.
 Making our own homemade sausage and everything else.

 Pork is quality protein.

 Sweet potatoes are also quality carbs.
-We all know that, but unfortunately, too many of think of them only one way – candied on the Thanksgiving dinner table.
-That’s not my cup of tea personally.
+We all know that, but unfortunately, too many of us think of them only one way – candied on the Thanksgiving dinner table.
+That’s not my cup of tea, personally.
 While I do love a good sweet potato casserole, my very favorite sweet potato dish is roasted thyme sweet potatoes.
 They’re so fragrant and herby, with that sweet but salty juxtaposition that’s just really hard to beat.

 And since sweetness compliments pork, they’re a natural for this meal.